lbastigk/LTspice-cli-linux/README.md

 # LTspice-cli

+This fork from the LTspice-cli by joskvi offers compatibility with linux by using wine.
+Many functionalities arent working for now, such as special characters in the LTSpice files.
+This is just a minimal example.

 ## About

 LTspice-cli is a command line tool, which enables running simulations in LTspice from the command line.
 It also has the ability to specify a file containing the circuit parameters which the simulations should be run with.
 LTspice-cli is written in Python 2.7, and requires NumPy to run.
 The tool is only tested with LTspice IV.